Invest Gulf Free shortlist

 “Renting is wasting money — must buy”False — rent is valid expat strategy

-Saudi Arabia is opening fast on zones, Premium Residency ~SAR 4M [VERIFY] and entertainment — but conservative public norms remain and foreign buyer resale liquidity is immature vs the UAE.
+Saudi Arabia is opening fast on zones, Premium Residency ~SAR 4M (confirm current official rules) and entertainment — but conservative public norms remain and foreign buyer resale liquidity is immature vs the UAE.
 Treat ownership as a 10-year+ horizon, not a flip.

-Designated zones — how to verify [VERIFY every purchase]
+Designated zones — how to verify ** (confirm current official rules)**

 Zone lists are not static brochures.
 They are government-designated geographies where foreign ownership may apply subject to: